Aircraft: Range

-The Boeing 777-200LR is one of the longest-range airliners, capable of flights of more than halfway around the world.
+The Boeing 777-200LR is the longest-range airliner, capable of flights of more than halfway around the world.

 The maximal total range is the maximum distance an aircraft can fly between takeoff and landing.
 Powered aircraft range is limited by the aviation fuel energy storage capacity (chemical or electrical) considering both weight and volume limits.
 Unpowered aircraft range depends on factors such as cross-country speed and environmental conditions.
 The range can be seen as the cross-country ground speed multiplied by the maximum time in the air.
-The fuel time limit for powered aircraft is fixed by the available fuel (considering reserve fuel requirements) and rate of consumption.
+The fuel time limit for powered aircraft is fixed by the available fuel (considering reserve fuel requirements) and the rate of consumption.
 The Airbus A350-900ULR is among the longest range airliners.

 Some aircraft can gain energy while airborne through the environment (e.g. collecting solar energy or through rising air currents from mechanical or thermal lifting) or from in-flight refueling.
 These aircraft could theoretically have an infinite range.

 Ferry range means the maximum range that an aircraft engaged in ferry flying can achieve.
 This usually means maximum fuel load, optionally with extra fuel tanks and minimum equipment.
 It refers to the transport of aircraft without any passengers or cargo.
 Combat radius is a related measure based on the maximum distance a warplane can travel from its base of operations, accomplish some objective, and return to its original airfield with minimal reserves.